The following bullet points either cover basic information about Music4Life™ or answer questions we frequently get when asked about it.

 - Research shows that students who participate in school-based instrumental music activities do better in math, science, history, literature, international languages, reading, writing, even in computer science, in addition to what it teaches in terms of teamwork and self-discipline.
 Teachers, school nurses and guidance counselors know this as well as anyone.

 - Therefore, all students can benefit -- UNLESS their families can’t afford to get them a musical instrument.

 - Music4Life helps families across the very first barrier they encounter: The acquisition of the musical instrument in the first place.
-Our pandemic-economy makes this unattainable for many.
+Our current economy makes this unattainable for many.

-- It is essential to fill-out a Donor Form with detailed information about the instrument being donated so we can track it through the evaluation / repair process.
+- For instrument donors, it is essential to fill-out a Donor Form with detailed information about the instrument being donated so we can track it through the evaluation / repair process.

 - We encourage school districts to provide the instruments to the youngest children possible so we can get them off the streets, away from gangs, drugs and other negative influences.